vmware/vic-product/docs/user_doc/vic_vsphere_admin/backup_vch.md

 ### Container Volumes

-Let's assume that a stateful container has one or more volumes attached and a stateless container does not.
+Assume that a stateful container has one or more volumes attached and a stateless container does not.

 - A stateless container that reads and writes to a remote database can be easily scaled up or down and can be run in multiple failure domains behind a load-balancer.
 - A stateful container is tied to running in a location from which it can access its volume store.
 A container volume is intentionally persistent by nature and can exist beyond the lifespan of a container or even of a VCH.